Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Simulations

+We compute the misclassification rates, according to the linear classifier, for the new samples outsiders of both $S_n^{(1)}$ and $S_m^{(2)}.$ That is, among the $5000$ new observations, we consider as test sample the observations outside both the convex hull of $S_n^{(1)}$ and the convex hull of $S_m^{(2)}.$ We repeat this experiment $100$ times.
+In Figure \ref{boxplots:sigma:simplicial:version:0:out}

-In Figure \ref{boxplots:sigma:simplicial:version:0:outerpoints} we illustrate the obtained results for the sample simplex enlarged $\sigma$-simplicial depth for different values of $\sigma,$ in the range from from 1.2 to 25, and for the sample simplicial depth ($\sigma=1$).
-Figure \ref{boxplots:refined:halfspace:outerpoints} shows the results for the refined halfspace depth computed as in \citep{Einmahl-Li-Liu-2015} by using $500$ random projections following \citep{Cuesta-2008}.
-Comparing Figure \ref{boxplots:sigma:simplicial:version:0:outerpoints} and Figure \ref{boxplots:refined:halfspace:outerpoints} it is evident that the misclassification rates obtained for the sample simplex enlarged $\sigma$-simplicial depth are dramatically lower except when there is a big difference in location, in which case the refined halfspace depth is slightly worse.
-For the details, see Table \ref{TtriangleO} and Table \ref{table:refined:halfspace:ousiders} of the supplementary material, Section \ref{Asim}.
+we illustrate the obtained misclassification rates for the sample simplex enlarged $\sigma$-simplicial depth, $d_{\triangle_{\sigma},n}$, for different values of $\sigma,$ in the range from from 1.2 to 25, and for the sample simplicial depth ($\sigma=1$).
+Figure \ref{boxplots:sigma:simplicial:version:1:out} in Section \ref{Asim} of the supplementary material contains the misclassification rates for the sample distribution enlarged $\sigma$-simplicial depth, whose performance is slightly worse.
+Figures \ref{boxplots:refined:halfspace:out} and \ref{boxplots:illumination_depth_out} show the results for the refined halfspace depth and the illumination depth respectively.
+Comparing the results it is evident that the misclassification rates obtained by $d_{\triangle_{\sigma},n}$ are dramatically lower than those of the refined halfspace depth, except when there is a big difference in location, in which case the refined halfspace depth is only slightly worse.
+The illumination depth and $d_{\triangle_{\sigma},n}$ perform similarly except when $\alpha$ is small and the difference is in scale; in these cases the illumination depth performs badly.

-A more extensive simulation study has been carried out and included in the supplementary material, Section \ref{Asim}.
-For instance, Table \ref{TtriangleT} includes the misclassification rates for all the elements in the sample.
-Figure \ref{boxplots:sigma:simplicial:version:1:outerpoints} and Tables \ref{BskO} and \ref{BskT} repeat the study for the sample distribution enlarged $\sigma$-simplicial depth $d_{\sigma,k}(\cdot,\cdot)$ while Table \ref{BsnO} focuses on $d_{\sigma,n}(\cdot,\cdot).$ The classifier used so far is a linear DD-classifier.
-To compare it with a more complex one, we have redone the study with a polynomial up to degree 10 DD-classifier for the sample simplex enlarged $\sigma$-simplicial depth (Figure \ref{boxplots:sigma:simplicial:version:0:poly:outerpoints} and Tables \ref{10BtO} and \ref{10BtT}) and for the sample distribution enlarged $\sigma$-simplicial depth $d_{\sigma,k}(\cdot,\cdot)$ (Figure \ref{boxplots:sigma:simplicial:version:1:poly:outerpoints} and Tables \ref{10BskO} and \ref{10BskT}).

-We also highlight that although the proposed $\sigma$-simplicial depths will still be $0$ outside an enlarged support this does not poses any problems in applications since it is always possible to choose $\sigma$ in such a way that the sample $\sigma$-simplicial depths assign positive value to the region of interest.